 The following sections contain information about the care, maintenance and management of churches.
 Click on a heading for more information on that topic.
 More general help, such as Health & Safety issues, is available in the Guidance & Policy section.
-This will be supplemented over the next few weeks in a General Topics section when it becomes available online.

 Most churches are held in trust by the Representative Body of the Church in Wales but managed by PCCs.
 Find out more here.